What Makes Being an Interpreter the Best Job in the World

 Our department has three overarching goals; provide top quality interpreting services, run an efficient operation, and build a culture that promotes a highly engaged workforce.
 The most challenging moments are when those goals conflict or must be prioritized differently than I personally would like because of the needs of the business or in response to a market demand.

 However, we work hard to maintain that balance, I still believe we can create a unique, successful business and a great place to work.
-We have the right people leading the teams, they care about their people and our mission, and we have wonderful interpreters who are professional, caring, hardworking and ethical.
+We have the right people leading the teams, they care about their teammates and our mission, and we have wonderful interpreters who are professional, caring, hardworking and ethical.
 That is a recipe for success.

 It is absolutely the fastest growing and most dynamic place I’ve ever worked.